New Jersey - The Garden State

 For the next ten years, most settlers in the area came from New England, and they concentrated on the areas around New York and the Hudson River.
 In 1673, the Quakers of England bought Berkeley's half of New Jersey and began sending Quaker settlers to the Delaware River valley.
 That led to New Jersey being governed as two "provinces": East and West Jersey, up until 1702.

 In 1702, Edward Hyde was appointed the royal governor of New Jersey and the two "provinces" were re-united under his control.
-However, Hyde was corrupt and ineffective as governor (he had a thing for speculating on land and accepting bribes), so he was removed in 1708.
+However, Hyde was corrupt and ineffective as governor (he had a thing for speculating on land and taking bribes), so he was removed in 1708.
 For the next 30 years, the government of New Jersey was run by the governors of New York.
-Then King George II appointed Judge Lewis Morris governor of New Jersey in 1738.
+Then King George II appointed Judge Lewis Morris to be the governor of New Jersey in 1738.

 However that government was run, however the citizens of New Jersey were treated, the New Jersey legislature declared its independence from Great Britain two days before the Second Continental Congress signed the Declaration of Independence.
 That New Jersey State Constitution gave the vote to everyone who had a certain level of wealth, including single women and African-Americans (married women were considered property and were not allowed to own anything separate from their husbands).